 - Idaho has delivered a number of presentations, including to their state legislature, backed up by fact sheets.

 There are a variety of ways to get involved in advocacy — it’s all about your comfort level, capacity and intended outcomes.
-An important advocacy goal is to recruit more students to CTE programs.
-Advance CTE and the Siemens Foundation are working on Strategies for Attracting Students to High-Quality CTE, a project that supports states and local communities across the country in their efforts to attract and recruit students into high-quality CTE programs of study.
+An important advocacy goal is to recruit more learners to CTE programs.
+Advance CTE and the Siemens Foundation are working on Strategies for Attracting learners to High-Quality CTE, a project that supports states and local communities across the country in their efforts to attract and recruit learners into high-quality CTE programs of study.
 The following project materials and tools can be used in advocacy work:

 - The Value and Promise of Career Technical Education: Fact Sheet